benlaguroun/Webstack---Portfolio-Project/pet-care-ecommerce/README.md

 ## Acknowledgements

-This project was developed as a final project for a school curriculum.
+This project was developed as a final project for a school curriculum ALX.